lakewood999/ebay-mac-pipeline/README.md

 to the potential size of the data and the resulting complexity and differences in users' infrastructure along with ethical concerns of abuse.

+For a proof of concept for geolocation BSSIDs using Apple's Wi-Fi positioning system (WPS), see this [repository](https://github.com/gigaryte/bssid-geolocator).

 ### Security/Privacy Issues and Ethical Concerns
 Running the code in this repository does not pose any foreseeable security or privacy risks to the user's machine.